sylweklewan/jenkins-github-actions-migrator/README.md

 # jenkins-github-actions-migrator
-This repository is experimental for building a migrator to github actions
+This repository is experimental for building a migrator to github actions for test all